 Executive Chairman, Smart Village Movement.

-Previously, Dr. Shah completed his medical education from the University of Bombay, India, and cardiology fellowship at UCLA Wadsworth VA Medical Center.
+Previously, Dr. Shah completed his medical education at the University of Bombay, India, and a cardiology fellowship at UCLA Wadsworth VA Medical Center.
 As a medical professional and Founder & CEO of Coastal Heart Medical Group, Dr. Shah is a renowned interventional cardiologist based in Southern California, certified in internal medicine and cardiovascular disease through the American Board of Internal Medicine.
-Dr. Shah received the honor of Visionary of the Year 2009 from Coastline College.
+He owns and operates several renowned medical facilities in Southern California and supports cutting-edge medical research and innovations in his practice.
+Dr. Shah received the honor of Visionary of the Year in 2009 from Coastline College.

 Message from our Chairman Dr. Anil Shah